hyperlogic/glyphblaster/README.md

 TODO: dependency build work
 -----------------
-* Replace uthash
+* compile option to make dependency on HarfBuzz & icu4c optional
 * Bundle harf-buzz, to make building easier
-* compile option to make dependency on HarfBuzz & icu4c optional
 * Minimize/control use of icu4c, might have to implement some stuff for harf-buzz as well.

 TODO: implemenetation work